sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

 that is not always the right way to do it.
 Suppose you are interested in how newborn babies control their eye movements.
 If you are interested in kids that young, you might also start to worry that “birth” is not the only meaningful point in time to care about.
-If Baby Alice is born 3 weeks premature and Baby Bianca is born 1 week late, would it really make sense to say that they are the “same age” if we encountered them “2 hours after birth”?
+If Baby Alice is born three weeks premature and Baby Bianca is born one week late, would it really make sense to say that they are the “same age” if we encountered them “two hours after birth”?
 In one sense, yes.
 By social convention we use birth as our reference point for talking about age in everyday life, since it defines the amount of time the person has been operating as an independent entity in the world.
 But from a scientific perspective that is not the only thing we care about.
 When we think about the biology of human beings, it is often useful to think of ourselves as organisms